Quick Summary

 Chauffeur service: For employees in executive positions, some companies offer a flexible benefit of covering the cost of a driver.
 If employees want this benefit, then they have to add it to their CTC, which will be ₹900/month.

-Telephone and WiFi bills have become all the more common post covid as companies started working from home.
-When employees are working from home, they will use WiFi and phones.
-Even otherwise companies can offer reimbursements for mobile connections and internet services as part of the flexible benefits plan within the employee's salary.
+Telephone and Wi-Fi bills have become all the more common post covid as companies started working from home.
+When employees are working from home, they will use Wi-Fi and phones.
+Even otherwise companies can offer reimbursements for mobile connections and internet services as part telephone and internet allowance within the employee's salary.

 The capping on telephone bills can be decided by the employer as per the CTC of the employees.